wrexik/SourApple-oled/README.md

 ## Instalation
 Easiest way to flash it to your board will be through PlatformIO in visual studio code.

-I recomend using this ESP32 ESP-WROOM-32.
-[Ali link](https://www.aliexpress.com/item/1005005178736422.html?gatewayAdapt=glo2isr).
+I recomend using this ESP32 ESP-WROOM-32. [[AliExpress link](https://www.aliexpress.com/item/1005005178736422.html?gatewayAdapt=glo2isr)].
 Any thing will work just make sure that you change the pins in the code.